The Benefits of Bioavailable Curcumin

 This micelle ‘pocket’ creates a liposome that is both readily absorbed by your intestinal lining, as well as protected from metabolism by your liver so that it may travel freely throughout your body to the cells and tissues that need it the most.

 With its delicious flavor, Liposomal Curcumin makes a tasty addition to any smoothie, juice, or fruity recipe.
 Try using this supplement in tasty sweet recipes such as this non-dairy Tropical Yogurt.

 Regardless of how you include it, curcumin is too powerful a tool to leave out of your daily supplement regimen!
 Curcumin is my first choice for supporting a healthy inflammatory response and everyday wellness.
 Why not make it part of your daily routine, too.

 No. Turmeric is a spice in the ginger family.
 Curcumin is one of the three main active compounds, or curcuminoids, that give turmeric its bright yellow color, alongside demethoxycurcumin and bisdemethozycurcumin.

-What are the benefits of curcumin?
+What are the curcumin’s benefits?

-What are the benefits of curcumin?
+What are the curcumin’s benefits?

-Curcumin supports healthy inflammation levels and promotes optimal cognitive function.
+Bioavailable curcumin supports healthy inflammation levels and promotes optimal cognitive function.
 It also supports your cardiovascular system as well as a healthy blood pressure.
 Most importantly, it supports your overall health even if you’re dealing with a chronic illness such as autoimmune disease and arthritis.

 How much turmeric do I need?